What to See in Pisa Beyond the Tower

 Learn to Make Pasta with a Local

 Your journey in Tuscany will not be complete without enjoying the best pasta in the world.
-There are numerous highly ranked restaurants in Pisa however, I suggest booking a cooking class with a local host to learn how to make authentic Italian pasta.
-I booked my experience through AirBNB but they are also offered on other platforms such as Viator and Get Your Guide.
+There are numerous highly ranked restaurants in Pisa; however, consider booking a cooking class with a local host to learn how to make authentic Italian pasta.
+I booked my experience through Airbnb, but they also offer it on other platforms such as Viator and Get Your Guide.
 You will learn a skill you can bring home with you and have a fabulous meal with equally wonderful conversation.
-During my class, we made Ravioli di Brasato, Passatelli in Brodo and Tiramisu classico.
+During my class, we made Ravioli di Brasato, Passatelli in Brodo, and Tiramisu classico.
 It was, by far, one of the best meals I had in Italy and one of my favorite experiences.

 Walk Along the Arno River